 Today a million miles, or even 500,000 miles, is still extremely unusual for a vehicle. … Consumer Reports, through its annual questionnaire, has found that thousands of people have gone over 200,000 miles in their original vehicles without catastrophic failures or major repairs.

-Should you buy a car over 100K miles?
+Should I buy a Camry with 200k miles?